-Legal correspondence from attorneys will be treated as Special Mail if it is adequately marked.
-The envelope must be marked with the attorney's name and an indication that he/she is an attorney and the front of the envelope must be marked as "Special Mail - open only in the presence of the inmate" or with similar language clearly indicating the particular correspondence qualifies as legal mail and the attorney is requesting the correspondence be opened only in the inmate's presence.
-It is the responsibility of the inmate to advise her/her attorney of these requirements.
-If legal mail is not adequately marked, it may be opened as general correspondence.
+Legal correspondence from attorneys will be treated as special mail if it is properly marked.
+The envelope must be marked with the attorney's name and an indication that he/she is an attorney, and the front of the envelope must be marked " Special Mail Open Only in the Presence of the Inmate."
+It is the responsibility of the inmate to advise his attorney of the policy.
+If legal mail is not properly marked, it will be opened as general correspondence.